Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: LLM Prompts

 Some context: Social psychology research has shown that individuals rapidly and subconsciously evaluate others, groups, and even themselves along the dimensions of warmth (W) and competence (C).
 Your task is to assess the degree of competence towards a specific target within a sentence.
 Competence, in the broader sense, is interchangeable with `ability' or `capability'.
 Competence can be defined as ability, power, dominance, being in control, importance, having influence, and assertiveness.
 Words associated with high competence: hitman, heroical, entrepreneurship, strategies, superman, viper, impunity.
 Incompetence can be defined as submissiveness, not being in control of a situation, being controlled or guided by outside factors, or weakness.
 Words associated with low competence: bootlicker, talentless, crash landing, bedridden, underfed.

-Here are five examples, each containing the text, the target, the score, and the rationale behind the score..
+Here are examples, each containing the text, the target, the score, and the rationale behind the score.

-Example 1: \underline{Target}: Women \underline{Text}: “My wife is the most caring person I've ever met ... she's the only woman in a house full of testosterone .
+Example 1: \underline{Target}: Women \underline{Text}: ``My wife is the most caring person I've ever met ... she's the only woman in a house full of testosterone .
 She never stops working whether it's at home or being an RN .
 I cant keep up but I try .
 She makes me a better person .
 I'd be lost without her .
-Oh and she's smoking hot too.” \underline{Competence score}: +3 (high competence) \underline{Rationale}: The author says that his wife “never stops working” in the context of her role as an RN (registered nurse) and as a mother, which suggests multitasking, capability, and professional competence.
-“I can't keep up but I try” indicates a highly active and energetic individual.
+Oh and she's smoking hot too.'' \underline{Competence score}: +3 (high competence). \underline{Rationale}: The author says that his wife ``never stops working'' in the context of her role as an RN (registered nurse) and as a mother, which suggests multitasking, capability, and professional competence. ``I can't keep up but I try'' indicates a highly active and energetic individual.

-Example 2: \underline{Target}: Hillary Clinton \underline{Text}: “Would you wanna be in a long term relationship with some bitch that hides her emails, \& lies to your face?
-Then Dont vote \underline{Competence score}: +2 (moderate competence). \underline{Rationale}: Despite the author implying that Clinton is manipulative and dishonest, the author’s phrasing doesn't suggest that she's powerless or ineffective, as the negative behaviors described (concealment and deception) require some degree of agency and planning.
-The author suggests that Clinton is being deliberate in her (“negative”) performance and active in her (“negative”) effects, leading to a moderately high score in the competence dimension.
+Example 2: \underline{Target}: Public Office Candidate Jordan Reed \underline{Text}: Would you want to be in a long-term relationship with someone who hides information and lies to you?
+Then don't vote for Jordan Reed. \underline{Competence score}: +2 (moderate competence). \underline{Rationale}: Despite the author implying that Jordan Reed is manipulative and dishonest, the author's phrasing doesn't suggest that he's powerless or ineffective, as the negative behaviors described (concealment and deception) require some degree of agency and planning.
+The author suggests that Jordan Reed is being deliberate in his (``negative'') performance and active in his (``negative'') effects, leading to a moderately high score in the competence dimension.